xjw1001001/IGCrebuild/docs/index.rst

 finite-multivariate-state Markov chain on a branching timeline with incomplete observations.

+Here's a cryptic table for you to puzzle over.

 +------+---------------+---------------+---------------+
 |      |  observations |     edges     |    states     |
 +------+---+---+---+---+---+---+---+---+---+---+---+---+